What Is Concrete Resurfacing? The Complete Guide

 1. Assessment of the Existing Slab

 The concrete must be structurally sound.
-Intense cracks, frequent movement, or moisture damage may render the surface unsuitable for resurfacing.
+Intense cracks, frequent movement, unevenness, or moisture damage may render the surface unsuitable for resurfacing.

 2. Surface Preparation